Dipolar interactions between domains in lipid monolayers at the air-water interface: Conclusions

 \section{Conclusions}

 In the present work, the inter--domain dipolar repulsion in a mixed monolayer was calculated from the experimental radial distribution functions using Brownian dynamics simulations.
 The domains were modeled as monodisperse disks with constant dipolar density, and their pair interaction obtained from Monte Carlo integration.
-We found good agreement between experiments and simulations for the structure of the monolayers, where $\sigma/\sqrt{\epsilon}$ was used as fitting parameter.
+We found good agreement between experiments and simulations for the structure of the monolayers, where $\sigma/\sqrt{\epsilon^*}$ was used as a fitting parameter.
 Mixed monolayers with three different condensed area fraction were analyzed.

-With the exception of the experiment with $\phi=0.17$, the obtained values of $\sigma/\sqrt{\epsilon}$ were indistinguishable.
-This finding is in agreement with the fact that the studied monolayers are located in the regime of condensed area fraction where the lever rule is valid~\cite{wilke10}, and hence no $\phi$--dependence of $\sigma$ is expected.
-Furthermore, the dipolar density value obtained is of the same order of magnitud as the obtained with the parallel plate capacitor model.
+With the exception of the experiment with $\phi=0.17$, the values obtained of $\sigma/\sqrt{\epsilon^*}$ were indistinguishable.
+This finding is in agreement with the fact that the studied monolayers are located in the regime of the condensed area fraction where the lever rule is valid~\cite{wilke10}, and hence no $\phi$--dependence of $\sigma$ is expected.
+Furthermore, the dipolar repulsion obtained is of the same order of magnitude as that obtained with the parallel plate capacitor model.

 The dipolar repulsion obtained from the experiment with $\phi=0.17$ has a lower value.
 This can be attributed to the fact that this monolayer has a broad and non--unimodal size distribution, whose effects are not taken into account in the simulations.
 Here, for simplicity, we have modeled the domains as monodisperse disks, while experimental monolayers show a distribution of sizes.
 It is known that this assumption induces a ``softening'' of the pair correlation function due to averaging over different particle sizes\cite{pond11}.
 These effects are expected to be relevant specially when the size distribution presents a complex structure or has large variance.
-The inclusion of polydispersity in our scheme is feasible, and is left for future work.
+The inclusion of polydispersity is feasible in our scheme, and is left for future work.

 We have systematically studied the dependence of $g(r_{max})$ with the interaction strength and area fraction.
-The results, summarized in Figure~\ref{g_r_max}, can be used as a working curve to estimate $\sigma/\sqrt{\epsilon}$ directly from the experimental data without implementing any simulation, for the range of parameters studied.
+The results, summarized in Figure~\ref{g_r_max}, can be used as a working curve to estimate $\sigma/\sqrt{\epsilon^*}$ directly from the experimental data without implementing any simulation, for the range of parameters studied.